Learning a Single Near-hover Position Controller for Vastly Different Quadcopters: Results

 \subsection{Real World Deployment}

-We test our approach in the physical world and compare its performance to two baselines: \emph{LTF}, which is a learning-based robust controller trained with an error integration as one of inputs~\cite{LTF}; and a platform-specific PID controller.
+We test our approach in the physical world and compare its performance to two baselines: \emph{LTF}, which is a learning-based robust controller trained with an error integration as one of inputs, aiming to control hybrid UAVs~\cite{LTF}; and a platform-specific PID controller.
 The PID controller has access to the platform's mass and inertia, and it has been specifically tuned to the platform with in-flight tests.
 In contrast, our approach has no knowledge whatsoever of the physical characteristics of the system and requires no calibration or real-world fine tuning.
 We compare the task of stabilization to a predefined set point without any disturbances (free hover), or under an unknown mass and/or inertia disturbance (Figure~\ref{fig:distur}).

 We compare the three approaches under four metrics: (i) the average height error to the goal point, and the average tracking error of the (ii) angular velocity and (iii) mass normalized thrust of the high-level controller's commands, and the success rate.
 We define a failure if the human operator had to intervene to avoid the quadcopter from crashing.
 The results of these experiments are reported in table~\ref{tab:rw_results}.

 Our approach significantly outperforms both baselines in all metrics under all disturbances.
 In particular, our approach achieves a 100\% success rate when asymmetric disturbances are applied to the system, while the two baselines both experience at least one total failure on either of the two platforms.
 The PID baseline and our approach performs similarly in free hovering experiment, with the PID controller slightly outperforming ours on \emph{largequad}.
 The latter difference in performance is justified, since the PID controller is specifically tuned for each quadcopter, but ours does not have knowledge of the system dynamics and hardware.